How to Connect with your Mind

 The more quietly you sit with your Self, paying attention to the movements of your Mind, challenging the beliefs it holds, the easier it gets to allow feelings to unstick and move through you.

 Paying attention to how your Mind listens takes determination, strength and courage.
-Creating a healthy listening habit takes practice until the noise in your head quietens and your nervous system learns to feel calm.
+Creating a healthy listening habit takes practice.
+With time, the noise in your head quietens and your nervous system learns to feel calm.

 Living in the world, especially at this current time, can feel really hard and confusing.
 Information comes in all directions with opinions attached to ideas about everyone and everything.
 It makes it hard to stay true to your Self.

-If you don’t know how to anchor in your Mind, that is, how to always return to your Spiritual Awareness, the noise of the world can tire you out, drain your energy and cloud your perspective on what feels right for you.
+If you don’t know how to anchor in your Mind, that is, how to always return to your Spiritual Awareness, the noise of the world can tire you out, drain your energy and cloud your perspective as to what feels right for you.

-We are educated with the emphasis heavily placed on developing our intellectual mind, and while this is important for growing our outer world skillsets, it is our emotionally intelligent Mind that takes care of our ability to instinctively love, nurture and support our Self through life.
+We are educated with the emphasis heavily placed on developing our academic or intellectual mind, and while this is important for growing our outer world skillsets, it is our emotionally intelligent Mind that takes care of our ability to instinctively love, nurture, support and problem solve our way through life.

-Strengthening our emotional intelligence is a discipline of love for our overall wellbeing.
-It is a practice in knowing how to listen to our Spirit - as our connection to life and to those we love.
+Strengthening our emotionally intelligent Mind is a discipline in loving how we think and feel for our overall wellbeing.
+It is a practice in knowing how to listen to our Spirit as our connection to life and those we love.

 Feeling our responses to life with a clear Mind fuels our vitality, sharpens our intellect, and strengthens our memory so we can make good decisions that support us and those around us.
 We learn to be a calm presence.